 The psychological effect of submarine presence is not to be underestimated.
 Therefore, submarines are ideal for guarding coastal areas and blocking strategically important sea routes.

 Use spies to detect enemy submarines.
-Fighters on patrol and balloons can spot enemy submarines when in range.
+Fighters on patrol can spot enemy submarines when in range.

 Unit effectiveness in battle depends heavily on its morale values.
 Detailed information about unit morale can be found in the army bar and unit details popup.